SethMandel/ML_readability/README.md

 This file is a streamlined version of the project, which operates on a .txt file and generates a .txt file as output.

 Support Files:
+cognates_final.csv
+This file contains lists of approximately 1500 cognates each for English-Spanish, English-French, English-Haitian Creole, and English-Portuguese. eap_asl.csv
+This file contains the academic word list from eapfoundation.com, with inflected forms and head-words. eap_gsl.csv
+This file contains the general service word list from eapfoundation.com, with relative frequency values. longman_final.csv
+This file contains the relative frequency values of words in the "longman communication 3000."
+Double weight is given to the written corpus. classifier_v4.joblib
+This file contains the values of the trained random forest model.